roman-milk/roman-milk.github.io/breeding-barbara-sadler.md

+===

- ****** Breeding Barbara Sadler ****** bygeronimo_appleby© Barbara sat in an armchair and squeezed one tender breast before she opened her legs and fingered her tight clitoris as.
+Barbara sat in an armchair and squeezed one tender breast before she opened her legs and fingered her tight clitoris as.
 Groaning with pleasure she watched the lean muscles bunch in Samson's thighs as he walked towards his wife.
 "Kiss her," Barbara gasped as Geni, her fingers closing around Samson's cock, opened her mouth to take her husband's tongue for a long, deep kiss.
 "That's so good, watching you two kissing."

  "Your turn," Geni said after breaking away from Samson's tight embrace.
 She released her grip on his girth.
 "Kiss my husband and touch his cock.
 Then I'm going to lick your cunt until you come for me."